-The minimum standard of Satisfactory Academic Progress includes the following:
+Components of The Standards of Satisfactory Academic Progress include the following:

-- Maintain a cumulative grade point average of at least a 2.0.
+- Maintain a minimum cumulative grade point average (see GPA Measure below).

-- Complete less than 93 total cumulative credits required for program degree of record, including all transfer credits (see Maximum Time Frame below).
+- Complete less than 150% total cumulative credits required for program degree of record, including all transfer credits (see Maximum Time Frame below).

 Cumulative Credit Hours Attempted

 Cumulative credit hours attempted are defined as all credit hours attempted at Kellogg Community College, including Lifelong Learning, and all credit hours transferred from other institutions.
 Attempted credits include courses with grades of “A” through “F,” “W,” “I,” “P,” “G,” “N,” and “NR.”
 Repeated courses will be counted as hours attempted and toward the 93 maximum credits allowable for financial aid.